mad4octos/Annotator_GUI/README.md

 mamba env create -f environment.yaml
 ```
 > [!NOTE]
-> The provided `environment.yaml` was constructed for NVIDIA GPUs.
+> The provided `environment.yaml` was constructed for NVIDIA GPUs compatible with
+> CUDA 12.6.
+The dependencies may need to be altered for other GPUs.

 Now that all core dependencies have been installed, we can proceed to
 the SAM2 installation: